 The use of natural and physical resources can have adverse effects on the environment, which need to be appropriately managed to avoid, remedy or mitigate the adverse effects.
 Loss or degradation of resources can diminish their intrinsic values.
-Some of Otago's resources are nationally or regionally important for their natural values and economic potential and so warrant careful management.
+Some of Otago's natural and physical resources are nationally or regionally important for their natural values and economic potential and so warrant careful management.

-However, it is recognised that the natural environment can benefit as activities change how they interact with, access and use natural resources.
-Activities that use natural and physical resources can achieve positive environmental outcomes, for example riparian planting, habitat restoration and enhancement, public access, and pest control activities.
+However, it is recognised that the natural environment can benefit as activities change how they interact with, access, use and develop natural resources.
+Activities that use natural and physical resources can achieve positive environmental outcomes, for example enhancing public health, safety and wellbeing, riparian planting, habitat restoration and enhancement, public access, and pest control activities.
 This can be as mitigation or compensation for the effects of activities or as contributions from economically sustainable activities in the region.
 Some activities, for example renewable electricity generation and other infrastructure, will have a significant role to play in addressing climate change.